PROtoKOPs/Elite-Dangerous-Renamer/README.md

-# Elite Dangerous Renamer
+# Elite Dangerous Photographer

-Elite Dangerous Renamer is an advanced tool for automating a space explorer's life.
+Elite Dangerous Photographer is an advanced tool for automating a space explorer's life.
 Stop guessing where that beautiful screenshot was taken!
 EDR picks up new captures on the fly, extracts data from game logs, and transforms standard Screenshot_0001.png files into informative ones containing system names, bodies, and even coordinates.

 ## Key Features